chakrabortymlab/GALORE/1_GettingStarted/README.md

    Learn to navigate files and directories, and run commands on the command line.

 **1.2 Introduction to Genomic Data Formats**
-   Explore the structure and purpose of formats like FASTA, FASTQ, and BAM.
+   Explore the structure and purpose of formats like FASTA, FASTQ, and GTF.
 Download genomic files necessary for downstream analysis.

 **1.3 Using Bioinformatics Software**
    Learn how to install, load, and run software commonly used in genomics.